CristinaMora/EnemyBehaviourFramework-2D/readme.md

 ## Introduction

-This document provides *detailed instructions on how to use the enemy behavior tool for 2D video games*.
+This document provides *detailed instructions* on how to use the 2D enemy behavior framework for video games.
 This manual is divided into several sections covering all necessary aspects for the installation and use of the tool.
 Initially, the user will be guided through the installation process from a GitHub repository.
-Next, the architecture of the tool will be detailed, explaining the key components and the concept of Finite State Machines.
-Subsequently, a step-by-step workflow for creating new enemies will be presented, including the configuration of states, transitions, sensors, and actuators.
+Next, the [architecture](#arquitectura) of the tool will be detailed, explaining the key components and the concept of [Finite State Machines](#fsm).
+Subsequently, a step-by-step [workflow](#flujo-de-trabajo) for creating new enemies will be presented, including the configuration of [states](#estado), transitions, sensors, and actuators.
 Finally, tips and best practices for effective enemy design will be offered, as well as information on how to obtain technical support.

 ## Objective of the Tool

 Over time, games have evolved, becoming increasingly complex.
 Enemies, which are the player's main obstacle, must remain challenging enough to capture the player's attention without feeling overwhelming.
 This increases the time and complexity of creation.
-To facilitate this task, the **Enemy framework 2D** aims to create fully functional enemies starting from simple elements called actuators and controlled by a state machine.
+To facilitate this task, the **Enemy Behaviour Framework 2D** aims to create fully functional enemies starting from simple elements called actuators and controlled by a finite state machine.
 Additionally, to obtain information from the outside world, Sensors will be needed, which will function as transitions between different states.

 ## Objective of the Manual